LucaKnobel/web-portfolio/src/content/projects/en/bashnet.md

 ## Background and Context

-The project is based on an assignment from the Software Engineering area in my HF studies.
+The project is based on an assignment from the Software Engineering field in my studies.
 Its focus is the development of a knowledge base built on a semantic network.

 The challenge highlights the growing importance of structured knowledge storage in organizations and references requirements from relevant standards (e.g., ISO-9001) for systematic documentation and use of knowledge.

 The goal was to develop a functional prototype within a limited time frame that implements core mechanisms of semantic knowledge linking.
-First, a recursively searchable data structure—implemented as a tree—was built and later extended to a network model.
+First, a recursively searchable data structure implemented as a tree was built and later extended to a network model.
 Relationships between concepts were to be typed and stored within the nodes.

 Optional extensions included a graphical representation and two search modes (simple and deep).

 ## Motivation

-The motivation stems from relevance to Linux, IT operations, and monitoring—areas that require strong command-line, scripting, and structured knowledge management skills.
+The motivation stems from relevance to Linux, IT operations, and monitoring areas that require strong command-line, scripting, and structured knowledge management skills.

 A central objective was to design a learning-support tool that provides systematically structured information on command-line commands and related concepts.
 It should assist both in exam preparation and in professional practice.